joongh/configbuilder/README.md

 #### Compound type
 * List of ```Built-in type```: The value should be a list, and each item is validated with the specified built-in type.
+* Config In ```Other Configuration Key```: The value is the name of other configuration.
+This type converts value into the configuration instead of the given name.

 ### Build parser
 Simple function ```create_parser``` let you build your own parser.
 With your parser,